 Here at Preston Park Museum, we love art and are proud to welcome visitors to view a range of artwork on display in the galleries.
 The museum is home to approximately 600 pieces of art, spread across five impressive collections: The Edwin Clephan Memorial Collection, Spence Bequest, Local Art, Modern Art and Sculpture.

 The Edwin Clephan Memorial Collection was bequeathed to the Museum in the 1930s and is one of the founding collections of the museum.
-It contains 94 pieces of fine art including a significant oil painting, The Dice Players, by Georges De La Tour.
-We also display a number of portraits, screen prints, pastels and beautiful watercolour paintings from artists including J M W Turner, Thomas Girtin, George Elgood and John Varley.
+It contains 94 pieces of fine art, and includes a significant oil painting, the ‘Dice Players’, by Georges de La Tour.
+We also display a number of portraits, screen prints, pastels and beautiful watercolour paintings from artists including J.M.W.
+Turner, Thomas Girtin, George Elgood and John Varley.

-The Spence Bequest includes a number of wonderful pieces of art, notably the collection of World War One watercolours by Colonel Spence.
-These fabulous artworks depict life in WW1 and the experience of being in the trenches.
-Additional pieces include family portraits and a medieval panel painting called Knights Jousting.
+The Spence Bequest includes a number of pieces of art, notably the collection of First World War watercolours by Colonel Spence.
+These unique artworks depict life at this time and the experience of being in the trenches.
+Additional pieces include family portraits and a medieval panel painting called ‘Knights Jousting’.

-Our Modern Art collection is made up of around 10 pieces of modern and abstract art.
+The modern art collection is made up of around 10 pieces of modern and abstract art.
 These fascinating pieces range from impressions of ICI to silk screen prints by Bridget Riley.